Sultan, Washington: Transportation

 Sultan is connected to nearby communities by U.S. Route 2 (US 2), which runs east–west along the Skykomish and Snohomish rivers from Everett to Eastern Washington via Stevens Pass.
 The nearest cities on the highway are Monroe, 5 mi to the west, and Gold Bar to the east.
 The highway carries daily average of approximately 18,000 vehicles through Sultan, with higher volumes during summer months and ski season.
 Due to its high rate of accidents, including more than 2,600 in the county in the early 2000s and 100 within Sultan city limits from 1999 to 2000, the highway is considered one of the most dangerous in the state.
 Sections of US 2 near Sultan were rebuilt to add safety features, including roundabouts, rumble strips, warning signage, and additional policing.
+A plan to widen the highway to four lanes through Sultan and add additional roundabouts was endorsed by the city government in 2023.
 The BNSF Railway's Scenic Subdivision also runs along U.S. Route 2, connecting Everett to Eastern Washington and also carrying Amtrak's Empire Builder train.
 The highway and railroad cross over the Sultan River on a pair of truss bridges, while a third is planned to be built for pedestrians and bicyclists.

 Public transit service along US 2 is operated by Community Transit and consists of two routes that travel from Everett Station to Snohomish, Monroe, Sultan, and Gold Bar.
 The city also has a small park and ride lot that is served by Community Transit.
 A private airfield, Sky Harbor Airport, is located near Sultan and is open to small aircraft.
 It has a single, unpaved runway.